WestGrid/ubcSummerSchool2018/dmitri.md

 In this course we will learn a way to create your own custom fast functions and call them from a native Python code to address such a situation.

+Please use <a href="http://bit.ly/UBCPythonCpp" target="_blank">this link</a> to access the shared Google Doc for this course.

 **Target audience**: general

 **Course plan**: